Leonard Paul Blair: Priesthood

 Blair's archdiocesan positions included assignments at vicar general and chancellor.
 He taught theology and patristics at Sacred Heart Major Seminary, where he also served as dean of studies.
-Blair returned to Rome at one point to work as an official of the Prefecture for the Economic Affairs of the Holy See.
-After returning to Detroit, he was named as personal secretary to Cardinal Edmund Szoka.
+From 1994 to 1997 he worked as personal secretary to Cardinal Edmund Szoka, who was then a senior official in the Roman Curia.

 Auxiliary Bishop of Detroit

 On July 8, 1999, Blair was appointed by Pope John Paul II as an auxiliary bishop of the Archdiocese of Detroit and Titular Bishop of Voncariana.
 He received his episcopal consecration on August 24, 1999, at the Cathedral of the Most Blessed Sacrament in Detroit from Cardinal Adam Maida, with Cardinal Szoka and Bishop Dale Melczek serving as co-consecrators.

 Bishop of Toledo

 Blair was appointed bishop of the Diocese of Toledo by John Paul II on October 7, 2003.
 He was installed on December 4, 2003.

 On April 28, 2004, Blair suspended the ministry of Gerald Robinson, a diocese priest, after his arrest on murder charges.
 Robinson had been charged with killing Sister Margaret Ann Pahl at Mercy Hospital in Toledo, Ohio.
 Robinson was convicted of murder in 2006 and sentenced to 15 years to life in prison.